frontendovh/Free-Simple-Slider/README.md

 # Free Simple Slider
-Slider with very simple to use.
+Simple, very ease to use slider.
 Contains only a few necessary options.

 ## Getting Started
 Copy free-simple-slider.css file to css directory in your project and free-simple-slider.js file js directory.